ElcoK/gmtra/README.md

 This repository provides the code to perform a global transport asset risk analysis for earthquakes, floods and cyclones.

-It also provides Jupyter Notebooks to reproduce the figures in Koks et al. (2019).
+It also provides Jupyter Notebooks to reproduce the figures in Koks et al. (in review).

 ## Data requirements
 * All transport data is based on OpenStreetMap (OSM), which can be freely downloaded.
-The planet file used in Koks et al. (2019) is downloaded at July 17, 2018.
+The planet file used in Koks et al. (in review) is downloaded at July 17, 2018.
 However, to run the code, the latest planet.osm.pbf file can be used.
 * Global earthquake and cyclone hazard data is available from the UNISDR Global Assessment Report 2015 data portal (https://risk.preventionweb.net).
-* In Koks et al. (2019), global fluvial and surface SSBN flood hazard data (May 2017 version) is used with the permission of [Fathom Global](http://www.fathom.global/).
+* In Koks et al. (in review), global fluvial and surface SSBN flood hazard data (May 2017 version) is used with the permission of [Fathom Global](http://www.fathom.global/).
 * The coastal flood maps are developed by the Joint Research Centre of the European Commission.

 ## Prepare data paths